ansible/ansible-documentation/docs/docsite/rst/installation_guide/installation_distros.rst

 .. note::

-  For maintainers who wish to add distributions to this guide, installation instructions are included here only for distributions with a reasonably up-to-date version of ``ansible``.
+  To get installation instructions for a distribution included here, the distribution maintainers MUST:

+    1. make the distribution provide a reasonably up-to-date version of ``ansible``
-  The distribution MUST ensure that ``ansible-core`` and ``ansible`` versions are kept in sync to the extent that the distribution build system allows.
+    2. ensure that ``ansible-core`` and ``ansible`` versions are kept in sync to the extent that the distribution build system allows

-  Maintainers MUST include a way to contact them with their instructions here and are encouraged to join the `Ansible Packaging <https://matrix.to/#/#packaging:ansible.com>`_ Matrix room.
+    3. include a way to contact them with their instructions here and are encouraged to join the `Ansible Packaging <https://matrix.to/#/#packaging:ansible.com>`_ Matrix room

 .. contents::
   :local: